ChIDE icon ChIDE

 3. Editing and Executing C/Ch/C++ Programs, the First Example with Output

-7. Executing the Fourth Example with Command Parameters
+8. Executing the Fourth Example with Command Line Arguments

-9. Using Debug Commands Inside the Debug Command Window
+10. Using Debug Commands Inside the Debug Command Pane

-10. Interactive Execution of Binary Commands in the Output Pane
+11. Interactive Execution of Commands in the Output Pane

 Introduction

 ChIDE is an Integrated Development Environment (IDE) to edit, debug, and run C/Ch/C++ programs in Ch.
 Ch is an embeddable C/C++ interpreter for cross-platform scripting, shell programming, 2D/3D plotting, numerical computing, and embedded scripting.
 ChIDE is developed using Embedded Ch.
-ChIDE can also compile and link edited C/C++ programs in Linux and Windows using C and C++ compiler of your choice such as Microsoft Visual Studio .NET.
+ChIDE can also compile and link edited C/C++ programs using C and C++ compiler of your choice, such as Microsoft Visual Studio .NET in Windows, and gcc/g++ in Linux and Mac OS X x86.
 The user interface of ChIDE can be in one of many local languages such as German, French, Chinese, Korean, and Japanese.
 This documentation describes some features of ChIDE and how they are used to develop programs.
 The most updated documentation for ChIDE is available here.

 Getting Started